 |number||-||The number that is to be rounded down.|

 An optional argument that specifies the multiple of significance to round the supplied number down to.

 If omitted, the [significance] argument takes on the default value 1 (i.e. round down to the nearest integer).Note that the arithmetic sign of the [significance] argument is ignored.

 In column B of the following spreadsheet, the Excel Floor.Precise function is used to round down the positive and negative numbers 26.75 and -26.75, to different significance values.

 The above examples show how:

-Further details and examples of the Excel Floor.Precise function are provided on the Microsoft Office website.
+For further details and examples of the Excel Floor.Precise function, see the Microsoft Office website.